 The student will be expected to gain the necessary knowledge to lead classes in aerobics dance and to successfully pass the ACE certification exam as an aerobics instructor.
 Fall.

 Prerequisite: ESS 1112 or consent of the instructor.
+Two semester hours

 EXERCISE AND SPORT SCIENCE 3270.
 WILDERNESS LEADERSHIP I.